yttriumz/notes-foam/notes/OS/Linux/openSUSE/Tumbleweed/installation.md

 ### Disk

-Refer to [the community guide]( https://opensuse.github.io/openSUSE-docs-revamped-temp/yast_installer/#about-partition-schemes ).
+Refer to [the community guide]( https://opensuse.github.io/openSUSE-docs-revamped-temp/yast_installer/#about-partition-schemes ) for more.
 Below is my configuration:

 - Use the bootloader from Windows which will be `/boot/efi`.
 - A new separate partition for `/`.